yeasy/learning_pickleball/10_lob_en.md

 The Lob technique is close to the badminton technique of pushing the ball high and let it land to the backcourt.

-This technology is easily overlooked, but it is very useful in actual combat, which can change the pace and create new competition situation.
+This technique is easily overlooked, but it is very useful in actual combat, which can change the pace and create new competition situation.

 ## What is Lob